RADESH626/black-noise-nextjs/memory-bank/progress.md

     *   Memoizing `DesignGrid.jsx` with `React.memo` to prevent unnecessary re-renders.
     *   Ensuring the `cartItems` array passed from `CartContext` is consistently updated with the complete server-side cart state.
     *   **Modified `src/app/acciones/CartActions.js`:** Updated `addDesignToCart` to return the fully populated and formatted cart data (with `id` as string) after adding/updating an item, ensuring consistency with client-side expectations.
+- Fixed runtime error "totalConEnvio is not defined" in `src/components/common/CartComponent.jsx` by replacing the undefined variable with `totalAPagar`.
+- Created `src/components/pago/PaymentModal.jsx` to encapsulate payment form logic.
+- Modified `src/components/common/CartComponent.jsx` to display `PaymentModal` as a modal using `usePopUp` when "Proceder al Pago" is clicked, instead of redirecting to `/pago`.
+- `src/app/pago/page.jsx` remains a standalone page and was not modified to become a modal.
+- Fixed runtime error "PaymentModal is not defined" in `src/components/common/CartComponent.jsx` by adding the import statement for `PaymentModal`.
+- Created new documentation files: `log/2025-06-14.md`, `docs/features/CartManagement.md`, `docs/features/UserProfileManagement.md`, `docs/features/AdminAndSupplierModules.md`, and `docs/patterns/OptimisticUpdates.md`.
+These files have been linked in `memory-bank/manifest.md`.
+- **Fixed Hydration Error: "<div> cannot be a descendant of <p>"**: This error occurred because the `PopUpMessage` component was rendering its `message` prop (which could be a block-level element like a `div` from `PaymentModal`) inside a `<p>` tag.
+    -   **Correction:** Modified `src/components/common/modales/PopUpMessage.jsx` to replace the problematic `<p>` tag with a `<span>` tag, ensuring correct HTML nesting and resolving the hydration error.
+- **Fixed Runtime Error: "useState is not defined"**: This error occurred in `src/components/common/CartComponent.jsx` because `useState` was used without being imported from the 'react' library.
+    -   **Correction:** Modified `src/components/common/CartComponent.jsx` to import `useState` from 'react'.
+- **Payment Page Enhancements:**
+    - Implemented `src/components/pago/UserDataForm.jsx` for user data input, auto-fill, and delivery method selection (home delivery with cost / pick-up).
+    - Implemented `src/components/pago/CardDataModal.jsx` as a modal for credit card input.
+    - Integrated both components into `src/app/proceso-pago/page.jsx`, replacing the old payment form.
+    - Updated `src/models/Pedido.js` to make `direccionEnvio` and `destinatario.direccion` optional, accommodating the "pick-up" delivery option.
+- **New Order Modal Enhancements:**
+    - Implemented user data input fields (name, email, address) in `src/components/common/modales/NewOrderModal.jsx`.
+    - Added an "Auto-fill with my data" button to populate these fields with authenticated user information.
+    - Integrated delivery method selection (home delivery with cost / pick-up) with conditional address display.
+    - Updated the order saving logic to include the new user and delivery information.
+- **New Order Modal Integration:**
+    - Integrated `src/components/common/modales/NewOrderModal.jsx` into `src/components/layout/ProfileContent.jsx` with a "CREAR NUEVO PEDIDO" button to open the modal.

 ## Remaining Tasks:
 - The task of applying the client-side data management approach (optimistic updates, debouncing, rollback) to "other pages" has been completed for all identified suitable candidates.